-DECA Club is an important academically-oriented club for our students.
-This will continue to function (based on student interest) whether the campus is open or not and will welcome students who wish to contribute remotely.
-The dynamic of this club can be enriched with students in various countries planning business and diplomacy projects together.
-Participating in this club will be a valuable experience for our future global leaders.
+DECA and Model UN are important academically-oriented clubs for our students.
+These will continue to function (based on student interest) whether the campus is open or not and will welcome students who wish to contribute remotely.
+The dynamic of both these groups can be enriched with students in various countries planning business and diplomacy projects together.
+Participating in these clubs will be a valuable experience for our future global leaders.
+Due to the pandemic, the 2021-2022 DECA club and Model UN will not be preparing for competitions, rather, be more of an interest club of business or international affairs.